 Ewing and Bartholomew lead off their transit discussion with this tired old chestnut:

-In the question for efficiency, transit has become dull and utilitarian, part of the problem reather than the solution to today's lifeless streetscapes (Coppe 1991). [p 82]
+In the quest for efficiency, transit has become dull and utilitarian, part of the problem reather than the solution to today's lifeless streetscapes (Coppe 1991). [p 82]

 If this generalization is really about "today," then how is it bolstered by a 22-year old citation?
-I have been hearing this line from urbanist leaders for just about that long.
 Obviously it's true to a degree, more in some cities than others, but there has been transformative progress in the last two decades.
 Fleet, facilities, and technology have been upgraded across the developed world, often with the input of great designers.
 Do transit agencies get no credit for the evolution in the comfort, openness and access that have happened over the last generation?

 As for the word utilitarian, it has a technical meaning in philosophy but here it's a dismissive word meaning useful.
 Anything that scales to a vast network that's potentially useful to thousands or millions of people can be called utilitarian.
 Great transit agencies wear this term as a badge of honor.
 What's more they prove that usefulness is beautiful.